“Whip ’er good, Billy.”

 GM: Caroline’s escorts lead her through the house.
 It has rare and expensive ‘flame’ mahogany covering the inside, antique tapestries, stained glass windows, and mantels from the mid-1700s.
 Caroline heard the stately home even has a bed once owned by Marie Antoinette.

 They come to a stop in a luxuriously appointed living room.
 Richly upholstered, gold-decorated furniture, persian rugs, and classical portraits dominate the surroundings.
-Two crossed cavalry sabers hang over the empty fireplace, along with the portrait of a dashing, square-jawed, blond-haired man dressed in the gray uniform of a Confederate military officer.
+Two crossed cavalry sabers hang over the empty fireplace.
+They sit next to the portrait of a dashing, square-jawed, blond-haired man dressed in a Confederate officer’s gray uniform.

 Most prominently displayed is a family tree with names and genealogies that trace all the way back to Caine.
-It’s a shorter tree than others Caroline has seen, partly because each name only has one rather than two ‘parents’ listed above it.
+It’s a shorter tree than others Caroline has seen.
+Each name only has one rather than two ‘parents’ listed above it.
 The genealogy of the house’s master proudly traces back,

 Pierpont McGinn (e.
 1886)